 If an employer fails to provide you with a rest period in accordance with California law, the employer has to pay you for one additional hour of work at your regular rate for each workday—not rest period—that you were denied.

 Certain job responsibilities that your employer requires of you can entitle you to additional compensation.
 For example, employees who are required to perform any tasks after clocking out or before clocking in are entitled to compensation.
 This also includes changing into or out of a uniform, running errands, or picking up supplies for the employer.
 Also, employees who are required to report to work but are subsequently sent home are entitled to be paid for at least half a shift; up to four hours but not less than two hours.

 If you believe that you are being denied your rights or are not being fully compensated for the work you are doing, speak to a Kingsley & Kingsley wage attorney, who may be able to help you recover wages or payment for missed rest periods.

-Contact us about your wage and hour claim
+Speak with a California unpaid wage attorney about your wage and hour claim

 No matter how you are paid, hourly, salary, or commission basis—or whether you are a factory worker, banking employee, salesperson, or housekeeper working in Sacramento, Los Angeles, San Francisco, or San Diego—an Encino unpaid wage attorney at Kingsley & Kingsley can help you collect unpaid wages or seek recourse for unfair treatment by your employer.
 Contact us today and receive the compensation you deserve.